ShizukaDonaghue/happy-beans/README.md

 15. Migrate Database Structure to the ElephantSQL database
 	* In the terminal, enter `python manage.py migrate`
 	* In ElephantSQL dashboard, select the database instance name and then select the "Browser" tab on the left
-	* Click on "Table queries" to reveal a dropdown list where you can verify your database structure
+	* Click on "Table queries" to reveal a dropdown list where you can verify the database structure
 16. Push the Changes to GitHub
 	* In the terminal, `git add .`, `git commit -m "(enter commit message here)"` and `git push`
 17. Set Up Cloudinary
 	* Create an account if required or log into [Cloudinary](https://cloudinary.com/)
 	* In the Dashboard, click to copy the API environment variable
-	* In env.py, add `os.environ[CLOUDINARY_URL] = "cloudinary://paste in the API variable"`
+	* In env.py, add `os.environ[CLOUDINARY_URL] = "cloudinary:// 'paste in the API variable'"`
 18. Set up Heroku Config Vars
 	* In Heroku dashboard, open the "Settings" tab
-	* Add two Config Vars:
+	* Add the following Config Vars:
 		Key | Value
 		--- | ---
-		DATABASE_URL | Enter the database URL from ElephantSQL without quotation marks SECRET_KEY | Enter your secret key
+		DATABASE_URL | Enter the database URL from ElephantSQL without quotation marks SECRET_KEY | Enter the secret key
 		PORT | 8000
-		CLOUDINARY_URL | cloudinary://paste in the API variable
-		DISABLE_COLLECTSTATIC | 1 (temporary and will be removed when deploying the full project)
+		CLOUDINARY_URL | cloudinary:// 'paste in the API variable' DISABLE_COLLECTSTATIC | 1 (temporary and will be removed when deploying the full project)
 19. Update settings.py
 	* In settings.py, add Cloudinary libraries in INSTALLED_APPS